Glaucoma surgery: Know the various types of surgical procedures

 Trabeculectomy

-Trabeculectomy is a glaucoma treatment and is used to create a new channel for the fluid flow in the eye.
-Although it cannot cure any form of vision loss you have experienced before, it can help stop or slower future vision loss.
+Trabeculectomy is a glaucoma treatment that creates a new channel for fluid flow in the eye.
+Although it cannot cure any form of vision loss you have experienced before, it can help stop or slow future vision loss.

-The stitches will be removed after two weeks of the surgery, and your eye will be patched, and an eye shield will be provided until your next appointment with your surgeon.
+The stitches will be removed two weeks after the surgery, and your eye will be patched, and an eye shield will be provided until your next appointment with your surgeon.

 Glaucoma Drainage Implant Surgery